 Shit, 35 years, how old will I be when it ends?

 That was what was going through my head when I first received my mortgage offer for the cute little house myself and Dan are lucky enough to have bought.
-Somehow getting a mortgage doesn’t seem so scary when all you’ve done is think or talk about it – seeing it written down and signing up to 35 years of repayments however is terrifying!
-Despite the fear, it is the best thing I have ever done and am so proud of myself; At the time of buying I was a 23 year old homeowner, something I never thought I could achieve!
+Somehow getting a mortgage doesn’t seem so scary when all you’ve done is think or talk about it – but seeing it written down and signing up to 35 years of repayments however is terrifying!
+Despite the fear, it is the best thing I have ever done and am so proud of myself; I was a 23 year old homeowner, something I never thought I could achieve!
 So, with that in mind, I am writing this post to walk you through some of the process of being a first time buyer, busting some myths and also letting you know that if you are saving for a house, yes you can do it!

 Step 1 to buying a house: Commitment.